OWASP/IoT-Security-Verification-Standard-ISVS/README.md

 The ISVS focuses on providing security requirements for IoT systems and their components: IoT hardware, software, embedded applications and communication protocols.
 It also provides some general requirements for the IoT ecosystems in which IoT systems reside, while referring to existing industry-accepted standards as much as possible.

-## Official Release
+## Release Candidate (1.0.0-RC2)
-The OWASP ISVS version 1.0 is now officially released!
-This standard provides comprehensive security requirements for IoT ecosystems and their components.
+The OWASP ISVS is preparing its first official release.
+The current content is a **release candidate (`1.0.0-RC2`)** under community review and may change before the final release.
+It provides comprehensive security requirements for IoT ecosystems and their components — please help us finalize it by reviewing and sharing feedback via [GitHub Discussions](https://github.com/OWASP/IoT-Security-Verification-Standard-ISVS/discussions).

 ### Documentation
 **[Official Documentation](https://owasp.org/IoT-Security-Verification-Standard-ISVS/)** - Read the standard online with full search capabilities